Q-Tip (musician): Lyricism and rapping technique

 As an MC, Q-Tip is noted for his philosophical, esoteric and introspective lyricism, often putting socially conscious messages in his lyrics.
 He writes his lyrics to the beat, allowing the music to help serve as inspiration for his songwriting.
 Q-Tip's flow is commonly described as "mellow" and "smooth".
 When rapping, he treats his voice "like an instrument" in the music and is noted for his "flexible" rhyme schemes.

 Personal life

 Q-Tip converted to Islam in the mid-1990s, changing his name to Kamaal Ibn John Fareed.
-He also follows a vegetarian diet and practices Transcendental Meditation.
+He also follows a vegetarian diet and practices transcendental meditation.

-He has been romantically linked to Janet Jackson, Mariah Carey, Angie Martinez and Nicole Kidman.
-He is also a longtime friend of actor Leonardo DiCaprio and comedian Dave Chappelle.
+He has been romantically linked to Janet Jackson, Angie Martinez and Nicole Kidman.
+He is also a long-time friend of actor Leonardo DiCaprio and comedian Dave Chappelle.

-According to a DNA analysis he took in 2012, Q-Tip is descended, mainly, from the Jola people of Guinea-Bissau.
+According to a DNA analysis he took in 2012, Q-Tip is descended mainly from the Jola people of Guinea-Bissau.

-In recent years, he has lived in Englewood Cliffs, New Jersey and in nearby Edgewater.
+As of 2016, he has lived in Englewood Cliffs, New Jersey and in nearby Edgewater.